-Hydrotropes are substances that modify the solubility of chemical compounds in water.
+Hydrotropic agents are substances that modify the solubility of chemical compounds in water.

-The main functions of hydrotropic agents are:
+The main functions of hydrophobic agents include:

-reduction of hygroscopicity in cosmetics and powdered detergents.
+reducing hygroscopicity in cosmetics and powder detergents.

 By continuing to use our website, you are agreeing to the placement of cookies or similar technologies on your device for functional, statistical and marketing purposes.
 You can modify or withdraw your consent at any time in your browser settings.
 Learn more